 Chilean authorities recognize different types of tax regimes.
 These regimes depend on the total capital of a company.
 Companies are therefore placed into these stratified regimes based on their capital.
 Each regime has its own advantages or benefits.

-When opening up a new company the firm is obliged to categorize themselves into one of the four tax regimes.
+When starting a business in Chile, the firm is obliged to categorize themselves into one of the four tax regimes.
 In the first year the company can choose which tax regime it will fall in.
 After the first year of operating, the SII will put your company in the regime suitable to its total capital.
 However, SII will not scale your company down; it will only scale your company up in the tax regimes.
 This happens whenever your company has more capital than the restricted amount under its current regime.

 Corporate tax regime advantages